Castac Lake

 Castac Lake (Chumash: Kaštiq), also known as Tejon Lake, is a natural saline endorheic, or sink, lake near Lebec, California.
 The lake is located in the Tehachapi Mountains just south of the Grapevine section of Interstate 5, and within Tejon Ranch.
-Normal water elevations are 3482 ft above sea level.
+Normal water elevations are 3,482 feet (1,061 m) above sea level.

 Geography and geology

 The lake lies in a natural sink at the eastern end of the Castac Valley, a rift valley formed along the Garlock Fault.
 The main inflows are Cuddy Creek and small intermittent streams originating in Bear and Crane Canyons, draining a total of 56 mi2 into the lake.
-The lake itself was formed about 10,000 years ago, by the natural damming of water behind the alluvial fan of Cuddy Creek, blocking its natural northern outlet to Grapevine Creek.
-During most years the outlet sits about 12 ft higher than the lake surface.
+The lake was formed about 10,000 years ago, by the natural damming of water behind the alluvial fan of Cuddy Creek, blocking its natural northern outlet to Grapevine Creek.
+During most years the outlet lies about 12 ft higher than the lake surface.
 During rare flooding events, the lake does overflow into Grapevine Creek, which flows through a canyon into the San Joaquin Valley.